EnigmaCurry/d.rymcg.tech/step-ca/README.md

 created.

 > [!NOTE]
-> Starting the container up one time, and then shutting it
+> Starting the container up one time, and then shutting it down, also
-> down, also served another purpose: on the first run, the Step-CA
+> served another purpose: on the first run, the Step-CA service
-> service automatically creates `/home/step/config/ca.json` (in the
+> automatically creates `/home/step/config/ca.json` (in the container
-> container volume), this is important to know the order in which it
+> volume), this is important to know the order in which it creates it,
-> creates it, because our `config` container requires this file to
+> because our `config` container requires this file to already exist
-> already exist (it wants to modify an existing config file), and
+> (it wants to modify an existing config file), and since its supposed
-> since its supposed to run *before* the step-ca container, we must
+> to run *before* the step-ca container, we must run it manually, one
-> run it manually, one time only.
-This ensures that `ca.json` now
+> time only.
+This ensures that `ca.json` now exists in the config
-> exists in the config volume, and now the `config` container can
-> fully manage this file going forward..
+> volume, and now the `config` container can fully manage this file
+> going forward.
+In other words: the config values you set in your
+> `.env_{CONTEXT}` file will only take affect after the SECOND time
+> the container boots.

 ## Install